mandraga/upernes/README.md

 (check source/asm/memap.txt for information on code and data remaping)

 Status:
-The disassembler and assembler coded in C++ is nearly finished since 2011.
+The disassembler, and instructions rewriting coded in C++ is more or less finished since 2011.
-The emulated PPU is work in progress, it must be taken at once with a clear view of what is programmed.
+The emulated PPU is work in progress, it needs a good knowledge of what's going on in the consoles.
 Any working contribution will be apreciated.
 Basically, the remaining work is: finish the PPU io emulation, integrate the NSF player for SNES by Memblers, add/fix interrupts.
 And finally add comon bank switching for bigger roms.
-The emulation part is very tricky because not everything is at his original place and because of the assembler langage.
+The emulation part is very tricky because not everything is at his original place.

 Tests:
-T1 Palette   1 more or less
+T1 Palette   1
 T2 PPU       1
 T3 PPU       0
 T4 PPU       0